Filipino empanadas, full of flavour with flaky light pastry using a secret ingredient. These Filipino empanadas are the perfect snack food.

 Filipino empanadas, another snack food I fell in love with when visiting The Philippines last year.
-I shared a recipe for lumpia a little while back, another favourite from our food tour of Manila’s Chinatown.
-Filipino empanadas were tried on that same tour.
+I shared a recipe for Filipino lumpia a little while back, another favourite from our food tour of Manila’s Chinatown.
+On this tour is where we also tasted delicious Filipino empanadas.

 As with the lumpia, I researched to find an empanada recipe that was close to what was tried.
 And like the lumpia recipe, I ended up taking bits from one recipe and bits from another.
 Trial and error until I finally came up with something close to what we tried.

-These empanada have a slight sweetness as Filipinos do love that la little added sweetness in their food, including savoury.
+These empanadas have a slight sweetness as Filipinos do love that a little added sweetness in their food, including savoury.
 The filling of these Filipino empanadas is fantastic, but I am extremely impressed with the pastry.

 Most of the recipes I can across used butter or oil in their pastry.
 Due to the fine little fried air bubbles that were on the surface of the empanada I tried in Manila, I had a very strong feeling they used lard.
 After playing around with pastry recipes, I am pretty sure I was right.

 I say “secret ingredient” in the title above, but “forgotten” would be more accurate.
-It’s no secret lard does wonders in pastry recipes.
+It’s no secret lard is magical in pastry recipes.
 It makes for a flaky and light pastry.
-Due to not being a healthy fat it has lost favour with home cooks.
+Due to not being a healthy fat, it has lost favour with home cooks.
 I know I rarely use it.

 That’s the beauty of using lard.
 Unless you have made pastry with it, you are none the wiser as to why the pastry is so good.

-I’m not going to say you can use butter if you would prefer.
-Because if you are gong to the trouble of making these Filipino empanadas, use lard for a fantastic result.
+I highly recommend you don’t make this recipe with butter.
+Because if you are going to the trouble of making these Filipino empanadas, use lard for a fantastic result.
 Plus I want to challenge you a little.

 - 1 tablespoon oil